wsbctechnicalblog/wsbctechnicalblog.github.io/content/branching-trunk-based.md

 When we are ready to deploy we merge our changes back to the **stable** trunk.
 As discussed in [Why we use pull requests with our trunk-based branching strategies](/branching-pull-request.html), we are stopped by the branch policies that demand a code review by one or more reviewers, closed comments, linked work items, a clean validation build, and healthy code and security scans.

 We could, but we will not, argue that with trunk-based development we should be able to commit directly to the **trunk**.
-Theoretically **yes** - if we are part of a high-performance and high-trust team we can commit **directl** to the trunk, however, in my 35+ years of engineering I have had the priviledge of working for such a team two or three times.have a small, mature, and experienced team that **trusts**
+Theoretically **yes** - if we are part of a high-performance and high-trust team we can commit **directly** to the trunk, however, in my 35+ years of engineering I have had the privilege of working for such a team two or three times.have a small, mature, and experienced team that **trusts**

 When our code has been proven GREEN the changes are merged to the trunk and versioned 0.1.1, followed by the bug fix changes, versioned 0.1.2.